Why is it so hard to stop binge eating?Discover what is really happening in your body and mind that makes it so addictive and how to fix this...

 As per everything, we quickly get use to it.
 So in order to get the same food fix, more and more has to be consumed.
 Multinational food companies know it.
 They want us to be addicted.

 We don’t consciously control our food choices anymore but food controls us, as drugs control the drug addict.
 But the same process doesn’t only happen with food or drugs.
-It’s the same with cigarets, alcohol, caffeine, but also TV, shopping, games, and social media.
+It’s the same with cigarets, alcohol, caffeine, but also TV, shopping, games, exercise, social media, and more – remember the movie “Requiem For A Dream”, in which everyone destroys its life with its own addiction?

 The reward system gets activated in our brain and we get addicted to this “quick fix” to get our feel good endorphins cocktail released without thinking at what comes next (hangover, debt, comparisons on social media, brainwashing on TV and self-destruction in general).

-When you’ve been doing that for years and that your quick-fix is calling you everywhere you go – or don’t go (like food), you get the picture.
-This can put you in a pretty bad situation…
+When you’ve been doing that for years and that your quick-fix is calling you everywhere you go – or don’t go, like food – you get the picture – this can create a pretty difficult situation…

-This is why willpower is NOT going to save your ass.
-This is also why recovery doesn’t happen overnight!
+This is why – at that stage – willpower is NOT going to save your ass.
+And this is also why recovery doesn’t happen overnight!

-Luckily, this is not a death sentence and I’ve seen countless times that with the right information and support, anyone can get out of this.
+Luckily, this is not a death sentence and I’ve seen countless times that with dedication, the right information and support, anyone can get out of this.
+But it takes time, commitment and efforts.

-Just enter your name + email below to receive a FREE 2-week email coaching series from me.
+If this sounds like something you’d like to try and you want to discover where to start, just enter your name + email below to get started with a FREE 2-week email coaching series from me.